cloudControl/documentation/Guides/PHP/Zend 2.md

 # Deploying a Zend2 Application

-In this tutorial we're going to show you how to deploy a Zend2 application on [cloudControl].
+In this tutorial we're going to show you how to deploy a Zend2 application on [exoscale].

 The [example app] is a ready to deploy fork of the official ZendSkeletonApplication available on [github](https://github.com/zendframework/ZendSkeletonApplication).